MelonKony/millmint/site/factbook/world/locations/as-scatsta.md

 series: location

 fi: fi fi-air-service fis
-description: Air Station Caimanas is a military air station of the Vekllei Air Service, located in the republic of Caimanas.
+description: Air Station Scatsta is a military air station of the Vekllei Air Service, located in the republic of Hetland.

 aliases:
 - /as-scatsta/